antonw-88/GICSP/study-topics.md

 - "Practical Industrial Cyber Security: ICS, Industry 4.0 & IIoT" by Charles J. Brooks & Philip A. Craig, Jr.
 Intended as a study guide for the GICSP exam.
 Contains 25 practice questions per chapter.
 Has a seemingly great reputation among ICS Security professionals.
 Offers a break from the dense reading of NIST and ISA/IEC standards.
 - [SANS Cheat Sheet PDFs.](https://www.sans.org/blog/the-ultimate-list-of-sans-cheat-sheets).
 One frequent GIAC test taker(Hacks4Pancakes) noted: "_Keep those handy SANS cheat sheets for tools, commands, and operating systems they give you in the class, and bring them to the test_".
+- "_Sandworm_" by Andy Greenberg is highly recommended.
+Both for the content itself, but also as a break from highly technical/regulatory/process-oriented reading.

 ## NIST 800-X PUBLICATIONS
 In-depth details, with a lot of good references in the Appendix sections etc. _Note: Check for the latest revisions_.